The U.S. added 678,000 jobs in February. It's another sign of a hot labor market

 Updated March 4, 2022 at 9:08 AM ET

-U.S. employers added 678,000 jobs last month as a resilient economy continues its recovery from the stubborn coronavirus pandemic.
+Hiring accelerated sharply last month as U.S. employers added 678,000 jobs, the largest gain since last July, and a resilient economy continues its recovery from the stubborn coronavirus pandemic.

-February's job gains are an improvement from the month before, when revised figures show employers added 481,000 jobs.
-Job gains for December were also revised upward.
-The economy has now recovered more than 90% of the payroll jobs that were lost in the early months of the pandemic.

 And Russia's invasion of Ukraine adds another wild card to the economic forecast.